ocaml/dune/doc/stanzas/mdx.rst

   defaults to ``*.md``.

 - ``(deps <deps-conf list>)`` to specify the dependencies of your documentation code blocks.
-See the :ref:`deps-field` section for more details.
+See :doc:`concepts/dependency-spec` for more details.

 - ``(preludes <files>)`` are the prelude files you want to pass to MDX.
 See `MDX's documentation <https://github.com/realworldocaml/mdx>`__ for more